-This could be a nice time to do some fundraising as well.
+This could be a nice time to do some fundraising as well for a cause close to your heart or aligned to your business.
 Not only does this help to build your brand and improve your image, but it can also be highly motivational for staff.

 3. Seek blog input from partners

 At this time of year, it isn't unusual to get writer's block and struggle with blog content.
 The perfect solution is to get expert input from partners and colleagues in the same industry.

 Draw up a shortlist of ‘experts’ that you know and that have a natural fit with your business and then start approaching them.
 When you do this, it is worth drafting content ideas so they understand how they can support you as well as a mini brief covering word count and do’s and don'ts.
 This will save a lot of back and forth in the long run.
 I would recommend the blogs have a seasonal context.

 4. Update imagery